NikolasNeofytou/new_website/README.md

 - Student profiles via a dedicated sign-up page with university ID, dropdown year and specialization, and photo upload with electrical engineering themed defaults
 - Ad banners across pages
 - Logged-in users see their name and profile photo in the navbar
+- Profile management page built with React to edit your name, year, specialization and photo

 ## Getting Started